 Program participants had three meetings over the course of the year, each of which addressed a major obstacle to successful partnership:

-- Shifting Focus: Leaders shared insights into the critical need to hone networking skills and establish internal and external relationships that build trust and a solid book of business.
+- Sharpening the Focus: Leaders shared insights into the critical need to hone networking skills and establish internal and external relationships that build trust and a solid book of business.

 - Understanding the Business: Experts shed light on law firm management secrets, such as how relationship partners are selected and how origination credit is assigned.